Skip to Content

 The location allows you to enjoy viewing the sky while soaking in the but, whether during daytime or nighttime.
 The skylight was also slightly angled away from the tub, so the sun will not directly hit the tub area.

-Because this bathroom has a high ceiling, however, it won’t get too hot or too bright, so do consider the cubic area of your own bathroom if you want a similar look.
+Because this bathroom has a high ceiling, it won’t get too hot or too bright, so consider the cubic area of your own bathroom if you want a similar look.

 See more related content in our article about the different modern bathroom design ideas on this page.